Indigenous Heritage Month

 In South Dakota, CSD provides assistive equipment, communication assistance and internet subsidies to consumers statewide, including the 9 Native nations within the state.
 In addition to this, many Native communities nationwide have limited access to clean water, healthy food, and healthcare.

 This is why the COVID-19 pandemic has hit Native communities especially hard.
 The CDC says Native people are 3.5x more likely to contract COVID-19, and are also at increased risk for severe outcomes.
-In response, the CSD Unites Foundation awarded a micro-grant to Arizona State Schools for the Deaf and the Blind (ASDB).
+In response, the Unites Community Foundation awarded a micro-grant to Arizona State Schools for the Deaf and the Blind (ASDB).
 ASDB used the award to provide food, medical services and educational resources to D/HH students and their families in the Navajo Nation.

 You can support Native communities through the pandemic by making a donation to one of these organizations:

 - Partnership with Native Americans

 To learn more about a part of American history and culture that is too often ignored, check out the National Park Service’s calendar of events for the month.
 Or visit one of these indigenous organization’s sites to read on about the rich histories and cultures of the first people in North America.

 Edited on October 31, 2022.
 Removed “2021” dates to encourage continued interest in this content.